systemick3/quicktabs8/README.txt

 4. Use the Add another tab button to add more tabs.
 5. Use the drag handles on the left to re-arrange tabs.
 6. Once you have defined all the tabs, click 'Save'.
+7. Be sure to FLUSH THE CACHE - when working with blocks you need to flush the cache whenever you make a change
-7. You new block will be available at admin/structure/blocks.
+8. You new block will be available at admin/structure/blocks.
-8. Configure & enable it as required.
+9. Configure & enable it as required.

 Note:
 -------------------------------------------------------------------------------